 Planning a stroll through the historic city center of Rome?
-Here’s my 1 day walking tour for central Rome.
+Here’s my walking tour for Rome’s centro storico, with all the best things to see and do.
 It’s one of the most popular and spectacular strolls in the world for tourists.

 This walking tour through central Rome includes stops at 20+ of the most famous places in Rome — the top attractions, monuments, palaces, and landmarks.

 I’ve listed these destinations in the order you’ll encounter them on this walk, which involves a bit of zig zagging around to see everything in Central Rome.
 I’ve given you the addresses too, which you can put in your phone GPS.

 Unlike other large European cities like Paris, Central Rome is compact.
 Most of the attractions are clumped together and easy to cover on foot.
 I’ve listed the time it takes to walk between each attraction to help you plan, which is typically just a few minutes.

 Visiting all the sites on this list thoroughly could easily take a few days in Rome, especially if you opt to go inside to explore.
 If you are just strolling, you can definitely see them all in one day.

 This guide only covers Rome’s city center.
 It doesn’t cover the Imperial sites to the east or Vatican City to the west.

 20+ Must Visit Attractions and Best Stops in Central Rome